Under the Posting menu in a sales document, you can choose between the following posting functions:

 When the posting is completed, the posted sales lines are removed from the order.
 A message tells you when the posting is completed.
 After this, you will be able to see the posted entries in the various pages that contain posted entries, such as the Cust.
 Ledger Entries, G/L Entries, Item Ledger Entries, Posted Sales Shipments, and Posted Sales Invoices pages.

-You can edit certain fields on posted sales documents, such as the Package Tracking No. field.
+You can edit certain fields on posted purchase documents, such as the Package Tracking No. field.
 For more information, see Edit Posted Documents.
 For more critical fields that affect the auditing trail, you must reverse or undo posting.
 For more information, see Reverse Journal Postings and Undo Receipts/Shipments.